Is Slashdot Blocked In Parts Of India?

 i suppose...
 (Score:2)

-Works fine here in Mumbai (Score:2)
+Works fine here in Mumbai (Score:3, Interesting)

 So either this bit about government censorship is FUD or the government is unbelievably incompetent at the same.
 I'm thinking the former.